Jackie2024/HCI-PROJECT-R7S/README.md

 Your task is to **create a logo and a promotional website** that represent the new upcoming updates.
 You also need to consider the design for the website so the user **can pre-order and sneak peek about the new update** of the game.

+**shout out to my teammates who've helped to make this project happen!"**
+You can access the project through: https://jackie2024.github.io/HCI-PROJECT-R7S.github.io/
 ## Requirements

 The requirements for **Rainbow Seven Siege's website** are described as follow :